How to Feedback: Facts, Follow up & Keeping it Real

 Key takeaways

-When leaders withhold feedback, they’re not fulfilling their role (imagine an NFL coach not giving immediate feedback.
+When leaders withhold feedback, they’re not fulfilling their role (Imagine an NFL coach not giving immediate feedback.
 That would just be dumb.)

 The most effective feedback includes:

-Facts or observable behaviors
+Facts and observable behaviors

 Reflection Questions